John H. Culkin: 1943-1947

 In 1943, Culkin was re-elected to represent the 12th District in the 1944–1948 term.
 In the term, Culkin chaired the Insurance Committee and served in the following committees: Banks & Banking; Contingent Expenses; Judiciary; Conservation of Natural Resources; Juvenile Delinquency & Child Welfare; Levees; Municipalities; and Temperance.

 1947-1951

 In 1947, Culkin was re-elected to the Senate.
 He was the Chairman of both the Contingent Expenses and Insurance Committees.
 He also served on the following committees: Interstate Cooperation; Judiciary; Public Health & Quarantine; Public Lands; and Temperance Committees, and also served on the Joint Legislative Committee, the Executive Contingent Fund Committee.

 Culkin died at 11:40 AM on the morning of August 7, 1951, at the Lutheran Hospital of Vicksburg, Mississippi.
 He was the dean, or longest-serving member, of the Mississippi State Senate at the time of his death.
 He was survived by his widow, a brother, and a sister.

 Personal life

 Culkin was a Roman Catholic and a member of the Knights of Columbus.
+He was also an Ells and Rotary member.
 He married Clara Augusta "Gussie" Lindstrom on June 28, 1915, in Vicksburg.
 They had no children.